 Whiting, Pierre, Sr.(born: 1861 - died: 1949)

-By 1918, Pierre's son Charlie T. Whiting was employed at Michler Brothers, a greenhouse located at 415 W. Maxwell Street in Lexington [source: Charlie Whiting's WWI Draft Registration Card].
-When he returned from service, he was employed with Louis Michler as a chauffeur [source: p.
+By 1918, Pierre's son Charlie T. was employed at Michler Brothers, a greenhouse located at 415 W. Maxwell Street in Lexington [source: Charlie Whiting's World War I draft registration card].
+When he returned from military service, he was employed with Louis Michler as a chauffeur [source: p.
 765 in Lexington City Directory, 1923].
 In 1920, Pierre and Nannie's son Robert W. was included in the census record for the family.
-In 1930, the family is listed as living on Euclid Street (Adamstown), according to the U.S. Federal Census.
+In 1930, the family was living on Euclid Street (Adamstown), according to the U.S. Federal Census.
 The address is given as 247 Euclid Avenue on p.
 615 in Polk's Lexington (Kentucky) City Directory, 1930.

-Pierre's daughter Mary Whiting was a cook at Donovan Hall Cafeteria on the University of Kentucky campus in 1958, and she had moved from the home on Colfax Street to 512 Lawrence Street [source: p.
+Pierre's daughter Mary Whiting was a cook at Donovan Hall Cafeteria on the University of Kentucky campus in 1958.
+She had moved from the home on Colfax Street to 512 Lawrence Street [source: p.
 760 in Polk's Lexington (Fayette County, KY.)
 City Directory, 1958; and p.
 728 in Polk's Lexington (Fayette County, KY.)
 City Directory, 1960].
-Mary Whiting retired from the University of Kentucky on June 1, 1971; she had been a cook at Donavan Hall for 15 years [source: University of Kentucky Board of Trustees' Minutes, May 4, 1971, p.
-20 - available online at Kentucky Digital Library].
+She retired from the University of Kentucky on June 1, 1971, having been a cook at Donavan Hall for 15 years [source: University of Kentucky Board of Trustees' Minutes, May 4, 1971, p.
+20 - available online at ExploreUK].
 Mary Whiting died in 1973 [source: U.S. Social Security Death Index].